 To complete the thirty-six-hour course requirement, a graduate student (in consultation with his or her Graduate Advisory Committee) then selects elective courses from the Life Sciences Graduate Courses.

-The BIOL and FAMA Handbook and Style Guide provide information to help students prepare necessary documents.
+The MS Biology Handbook and Style Guide provide information to help students prepare necessary documents.

 Graduate students following either the Thesis Plan or the Non-Thesis Plan are expected to conduct original Research.
 Topics for graduate research range from molecules to ecosystems, and use an array of modern tools from molecular techniques to global geographic information systems.
 Faculty and students in the Biology Program at Texas A&M University-Corpus Christi have research interests…